 Sexual satisfaction: when things go wrong

 It’s becoming quite common for men and women to experience either pain or anxiety during sex, with an increasing inability to climax.
-Have the seen some of the results from the National Survey of Sexual Attitudes and Lifestyles study?
+Dad.info has been looking at some of the results from the National Survey of Sexual Attitudes and Lifestyles study 2011.

 For women, the most common problem reported was difficulty in reaching climax, which 21.3% of those who participated in the study said they experienced.
 But that’s not all...